 As I mentioned before, Abe is a dear dear friend so every once and awhile I mail him a big package filled with his favorites.

 By now you guessed it.
 These Tahini cookies are one of his favorites.
 Not only these cookies melt in your mouth, they are so easy to make.
 Take a bowl mix everything and bake.
 You can even skip the chocolate dipping.
-The cookie can stand on its own.
+The cookie can shine on its own.
 Another great recipe I always add the box is these AMAZING BLONDIES!

 Tahini Maple Cookies